graysonlee123/phasmophobia-helper/README.md

 # Changelog

+## 0.2.6 - May 22, 2023

+- Added support for reduced motion
+- Fixed a z-index issue with the confetti appearing above some stuff and below others

 ## 0.2.5 - May 22, 2023

 - The notices now don't require the window to be focues to auto dismiss